MuleSoft RPA Connector Reference

 Actions

-After you connect to a system and define the trigger or configure a scheduler, you define the actions that the flow performs, such as copying a record from Workday to Salesforce.
+After you connect to a system and define the trigger or configure a scheduler, you define the actions that the flow performs.
+For example, you can copy a record between different systems, such as Workday and Salesforce.
 The actions you can perform depend on which system you are connected to.

 This system provides the following actions: